Riley Nash: Carolina Hurricanes

 joined the Hurricanes training camp but was reassigned to their American Hockey League (AHL) affiliate, the Charlotte Checkers, to begin the 2010–11 season.
 Nash remained with the Checkers for the entire season and became one of five rookies in the franchise's history to reach the 30-point mark.
 He also helped lead the team to the Eastern Conference Finals, the deepest playoff run the franchise had seen up at that point.

 The following year, Nash was returned to the Checkers after attending the Hurricanes training camp.
 He played 31 games within the AHL, recording two goals and seven assists, before earning his first NHL recall on December 21, 2011.
 Nash made his NHL debut on that night against the Phoenix Coyotes and later recorded his first NHL assist on Andreas Nodl’s first-period goal against the Ottawa Senators.
-He was re-assigned to the AHL once Tim Brent was healthy again but earned another recall on January 30, 2012.
-He played three more games with the Hurricanes following his second recall before being re-assigned on February 6.
+He was reassigned to the AHL once Tim Brent was healthy again but earned another recall on January 30, 2012.
+He played three more games with the Hurricanes following his second recall before being reassigned on February 6.
 Nash finished his second professional season with 20 points in 58 regular season AHL games.

 Nash returned to the Checkers for the 2012–13 season after attending the Hurricanes 2012 training camp.
 By January, Nash matched a Checkers franchise record with four points in one game and surpassed his previous career high for points in a season.
 As a result, Nash was recalled to the NHL in March and recorded his first career NHL goal on March 2, 2013, against the Florida Panthers to give his team a 5–0 lead in the second period.
 He concluded his third season with the Hurricanes organization by signing a two-year, two-way contract worth $550,000 on the NHL level.

 Following the signing of his contract, Nash became a mainstay in the Hurricanes lineup.
 He played the entire 2013–14 season in the NHL, where he recorded nine points in 32 games.
 Nash suffered a lower-body injury on December 31, 2013, and missed five games to recover.
 On March 31, 2015, Nash suffered a concussion and missed during warmups prior to a game against the Boston Bruins.
 He subsequently required 15 stitches on his ear to repair the damage and was placed out of the lineup to recover.
 Despite this, Nash concluded his second full season in the NHL with career-highs in assists and points.
-As a result, he signed a one year $1,150,000 contract to remain with the Hurricanes in 2015–16.
+As a result, he signed a one-year $1,150,000 contract to remain with the Hurricanes in 2015–16.